Skip Navigation

 Illness or Injuries

-We remind you that our policy states children are to be kept home until 24 hours has passed in the case vomitting, diarrhea or fever over 100.0 without the use of medication to alleviate symptoms.
+We remind you that our policy states children are to be kept home until 24 hours has passed in the case vomiting, diarrhea or fever over 100.0 without the use of medication to alleviate symptoms.
 We are not only concerned about spreading illnesses but also what other illness your child could pick up if their immune system has not recovered.
 It is our prayer that your children are healthy and avoid illness.
 In the meantime please encourage good nutrition, plenty of rest, and good handwashing.

 The following guidelines are expected with regards to attendance at school in conjunction with student illness.